mihir-m-gandhi/Data-Structures/Selection_Sort_and_Insertion_Sort/readme.md

 -----------------------------------------
 ### Problem Definition:
 Write a program to implement Selection sort and Insertion sort on a given list of integers.
+Display the output after each pass.

 ------------------------------------------
 ### Output: